-3. Are there any real differences in the development, or operations, of the brain of a person who has ADHD and someone of the same age who doesn’t have it?
+- Are there any real differences in the development or operations of the brain of a person who has ADHD and someone of the same age who doesn’t have ADHD?

-Below are brief answers to each of these questions; all are based on scientific evidence that is more fully summarized and explained in my latest book, A New Understanding of ADHD in Children and Adults: Executive Function Impairments.
+Below are brief answers to each of these questions.
+All are based on evidence more fully summarized and explained in my latest book, A New Understanding of ADHD in Children and Adults: Executive Function Impairments.

-These are just a few of many areas in which popular understanding has not yet caught up with science-based understanding of ADHD.
+These are just a few of many areas in which the popular understanding has not yet caught up with the science-based understanding of ADHD.